 The right to hire an attorney or be appointed one by a court

-You will likely need to ask a judge to have a lawyer appointed to you.
-At your initial court hearing, you should bring this issue up to the judge.
+You will likely need to ask a judge to appoint a lawyer.
+You should bring this issue up to the judge at your initial court hearing.
 Consideration will need to be made as to whether or not you can afford an attorney to help you defend against the CPS allegations.
 In all likelihood, an attorney will be provided to you, and your hearing will be rescheduled until a later time after you and your attorney have had an opportunity to discuss the merits of your case.

 The right to know what is happening with your child and your case

 For starters, CPS must tell you the nature of their investigation into you, your family, and your home.
-It is not something that the investigation will begin without being told at least the basic framework of the investigation and its purpose.
-If CPS eventually speaks to your child or actually wins possession of him or her, notice must be provided to you.
-Notice means that the reasons your child was taken into their temporary custody must be provided, as well as a description of your rights and contact information for CPS should be provided as well.
+It is not something that the inquiry will begin without being told at least the basic framework of the investigation and its purpose.
+If CPS eventually speaks to your child or wins possession of them, notice must be provided to you.
+A warning means that the reasons your child was taken into their temporary custody must be provided, as well as a description of your rights and contact information for CPS should be provided as well.

 The issues of your case will be discussed in court.